bernardmaltais/GC-Quickstarts-Foundation/README.md

 .\masterdeploy.ps1
 ```

+If all goes well this will take about 12 minutes.

 ### 2. Demo Web Server

 When the infrastructure is deployed it is now time to add the desired subsequent modules.
 Do you want to 1st test a sample website in your demo infrastructure?
 Go in the demov3\msfirewall\demo-docker-web and deploy it with: